Calinou/sauerbraten-source-port/README.md

   - `shadowmapsize` (`7..11` -> `7..12`)
   - `zoomfov` (`10..60` -> `1..179`)
 - **HUD improvements:**
+  - `/hudicons 0` variable to hide icons on the HUD (defaults to `1`).
   - Armor count is now colored depending on the current armor type.
-  - `/hudicons 0` variable to hide icons on the HUD (defaults to `1`).
-  - Health and ammo on the HUD are now hidden in instagib modes.
+  - Health and ammo are now hidden in instagib modes.
+  - Health is now hidden while dead.
   - FPS counter is now colored depending on the framerate.